EwenG/replique.el/README.md

 ## Clojurescript support

-Replique supports autocompletion, [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style documentation, and jump to definition for Clojurescript with the limitation that autocompletion does not work for interop calls.
+Replique supports autocompletion, [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style documentation, and jump to definition for Clojurescript.

 Loading a cljs file is done by compiling it to disk and then loading it in the Clojurescript environment.
 By default, Replique compiles Clojurescript files in the `target/cljs` folder.
 The compilation output folder can be customized using the `project.clj` file: